 - costume and appereance on the stage;

 Now all these may seem a little bit more severe and demanding than other contemporary competitions but please DO NOT FORGET that the jury looks forward to see advanced and professional level, unique performances.

 In the Starshine, Princess, Mini-Princess and Star-Team category, the competitor’s choreographies can be done by anyone (in case of groups if the choreo is not done by the teacher or any of the group members, a written permission of the original choreographer will be needed), but in the Queen category it must be the competitors original creation, both in the semi-final and the final.

 In the Queen category only we have a final as well, so each competitor must prepare three choreographies for the contest:

 - for the semi-final a folklore and an oriental routine to music chosen by contestant, with the above mentioned general conditions

-- for the final, which will be a dance to a tarab (classical or modern Egyptian interpretation) song, upon the followings: each dancer, who will be chosen for the semi-final between the first 8 competitors, will receive 8 tarab songs from us, upon her confirmation for the semi-final.
+- for the final, which will be a dance to a tarab (classical or modern Egyptian interpretation) song, upon the followings: each dancer, who will be chosen for the semi-final will receive 8 tarab songs from us, upon her confirmation for the semi-final.
 The competitor will send us back 3 chosen songs from the 8, during the following week.
 We will choose in the following days 1 song from the 3 preferred ones, according to the other competitors’ choices, to avoid repetitions.
 This will be contestant’s music for the final, for what she can prepare her choreography to.

 Each winner will receive a TROPHY and a certificate, plus the winners of the Queen and the Starshine category will be awarded with a CROWN as well.